I got hired to photograph Funko Pops.

 No sir, not Regina…

-She demanded the kind of high-concept product photography normally reserved for commercial advertising, along with a dedicated Instagram account to feature daily posts and paid promotions.
+She demanded the kind of high-concept product photography normally reserved for commercial advertising, along with dedicated social media accounts to feature daily posts and paid promotions.

 I was her only hope.

-For three years I oversaw the project’s brand development and identity in a full-time position.
+For three years, I oversaw the project’s brand identity and development in a full-time position.

 I photographed and edited thousands of Funko Pops, managing content across multiple social platforms.

-I created ad campaigns, fliers, brochures, stickers, posters, motion graphics, and merchandise.
+I created ad campaigns, flyers, brochures, stickers, posters, motion graphics, and merchandise.

 But most of all,